AnujChaudhary00/Algo-buy/README.md

 Requests are authenticated using the `Authorization` header with a valid JWT.
 We define two express api's in `helper/jwt.js` that can be used to authenticate requests.
 The `jwt` middlwre using our application's secret and will return a 401 status code if the request cannot be authenticated.
 The payload of the JWT can then be accessed from `req.payload` in the endpoint.

+## Documentation
+Documentation of various API' used is done using `swagger` and `swaggerui-express`, to see the docs just run the app and go to `localhost:3000/Algo-buy/api-docs`.
 <br />

+## Testing
+For testing just run `npm test` in terminal.